 1. Implement the Loopring protocol on NEO and Qtum.

 We see the huge potential of both NEO and Qtum.
 NEO’s NEP-5 and Qtum’s QRC-20 token standards are both similar to the Ethereum ERC20 standard.
 We believe that implementing the protocol on Qtum should be fairly straightforward as Qtum has a very similar virtual machine to the EVM and already supports solidity.
-Protocol implementation on NEO should take a bit longer as NEO’s design is quite unique and has a very different set of runtimes and programing languages.
+Protocol implementation on NEO should take a bit longer as NEO’s design is quite unique and has a very different set of runtimes and programming languages.

-The Loopring Foundation will focus on the protocol itself (i.e. smart contracts), with the hope that developers from open-source community and other startups can learn from our protocol, and use our Loopr wallet and relay as an example to allow them to create their own NEO/Qtum wallet and relay implementations.
+The Loopring Foundation will focus on the protocol itself (i.e. smart contracts), with the hope that developers from the open-source community and other startups can learn from our protocol, and use our Loopr wallet and relay as an example to allow them to create their own NEO/Qtum wallet and relay implementations.
 If they such open-source initiatives are taken up, we will consider sponsoring such efforts.

 2. Issuance and distribution of LRx